Parents of US man held in Moscow demand fair trial for son

 At the time of his arrest, Trevor Reed was in Moscow visiting his girlfriend and studying the Russian language.
 He had attended a party one week before he was scheduled to return home, where his family says he was encouraged to drink a large amount of vodka.

 Reed was sharing a ride home when he became nauseated and got out of the car.
-After he began running around near a busy boulevard, his girlfriend called the police for help.
+After he began running around near a busy boulevard, the police were summoned to help.
 But instead of taking him for medical care, as the family says is standard protocol in Moscow, officers drove him to the police station.

 Inside the car, police say, Reed grabbed the arm of the driver and struck an officer with his elbow.
-The police car swerved into a lane of oncoming traffic during the altercation, the authorities said.
+The police car swerved into another lane during the altercation, the authorities said.
 Reed has no memory beyond drinking vodka at the party and no recollection of what happened inside the car, his family says.

-When his girlfriend arrived at the police station several hours later, he was being questioned by Russian authorities without a lawyer or an adequate interpreter.
+When his girlfriend came to pick him up several hours later, he was being questioned by Russian authorities without a lawyer or an adequate interpreter.
 She was told he was being charged with intentionally endangering the officers, the family says.

 His parents have seized on what they say are discrepancies.
 They say traffic video does not show the police car swerving, and that Reed’s girlfriend — a lawyer who is close with the family and has been helpful to the defense — and others who were in a car following close behind did not report seeing the police vehicle swerve on the way to the station.